plone/plone.formwidget.recaptcha/README.rst

     </field>

-Upgrade to API v2
+Recaptcha V2 only
 -----------------

-plone.formwidget.recaptcha 2.* uses V2 of the reCaptcha API.
+plone.formwidget.recaptcha uses V2 of the reCaptcha API in its "I'm not a robot" checkbox way.
-Users upgrading from plone.formwidget.recaptcha 1.* will therefore need to generate new keys as global Keys are not supported in the V2 API.
+It doesn't support the v3 recaptcha API.

 Source Code
 -----------